 With a better view of the thumbs, I've decided to go back and adjust the points.zones.matrix.thumbs.columns.space section.
 The key is now shifted over shift: [2.5, -3.25].
 It's still a visual eyeball, but it seems a little better positioned than before.

-Update!
-Ergogen.cache.works now supports custom preview variables!
+Update! ergogen.ceoloide.com now supports custom preview variables!
 You can set $default_width and $default_height in the units: section to adjust the demo.dxf preview.
 These variables only adjust the web preview, so the rest of this guide is still useful, but it's not strictly necessary to create the custom keys: preview anymore.

 Now let's get onto the main event: Creating an actual outline for the keyboard.We want something that looks vaguely like this: